-If it is an issue in the place where you live, perhaps it is easier to choose the deer resistant plants for your garden?
-In any case, there are no such plants as deer proof ones.
-There are only plants that deer would not prefer to eat and are unlikely to aim for if they pass by your way.
+If it is an issue where you live, perhaps it is easier to choose deer resistant plants for your garden?
+There are no such plants as completely deer proof plants.
+There are only specific plants that deer would not prefer to eat and are therefore unlikely to aim for them in passing.

-Therefore, there are plants that get eaten quite rarely by deer.
-Among such plants there are; Achilleas, Ajugas, Astilbes, Campanulas, Coreopsis, Echinaceas, Lavenders, Catmints, Perovski (Russian Sage), Platycodon (Balloon Flower), and Meadow Rue.
+There are plants that rarely get eaten by deer such as; Achilleas, Ajugas, Astilbes, Campanulas, Coreopsis, Echinaceas, Lavenders, Catmints, Perovski (Russian Sage), Platycodon (Balloon Flower), and Meadow Rue.

 Ajuga is a great deer resistant plant for a ground cover.
 It comes in a great number of varieties and has colourful foliage which looks great in combination of different shades.
 This plant spreads very easily and requires almost no maintenance.

 Campanula plant is known as Bellflower and looks very tender and fragile with its pastel bell shaped flowers.
 If you want to have a plant in your garden which does not require too much troubles with planting – Bellflower is a perfect option for you.
 Many varieties of it will self-seed all over your garden.
 You will find it very fascinating, but deer are not really interested in them.